Treatment of Opioid Use Disorder: Waiver Qualifying - 8 Hours Online

 Alexander Y. Walley

-Alexander Y. Walley, M.D., M.Sc., is an Associate Professor of Medicine at Boston University School of Medicine, a general internist and addiction medicine specialist at Boston Medical Center.
-He is the director of the Addiction Medicine Fellowship program and founded the Inpatient Addiction Consult Service at Boston Medical Center.
-He does clinical and research-related work on the medical complications of substance use, specifically HIV and overdose.
-He provides primary care and office-based buprenorphine treatment for HIV patients and methadone maintenance treatment.
-He is the medical director for the Massachusetts Department of Public Health’s Opioid Overdose Prevention Pilot Program.
+Alexander Y. Walley, MD, MSc, is an Associate Professor of Medicine at Boston University School of Medicine and a general internist and addiction medicine specialist at Boston Medical Center.
+He has been the director of the Grayken Addiction Medicine Fellowship program since 2011.
+His research focuses on the medical complications of substance use, specifically HIV and overdose.
+He provides primary care and office-based addiction treatment for patients with HIV at Boston Medical Center.
+He founded BMC’s inpatient Addiction Consult Service in 2015 and the Faster Paths low-barrier access clinic in 2016.
+He is the medical director for the Massachusetts Department of Public Health’s Opioid Overdose Prevention Program.
+Since 2007, the MDPH program has trained over 90,000 people in Massachusetts’s communities, including people at-risk for overdose and their social networks.

 Apply